shiva2110/taggable-player/README.md

 Browser Support
 ------
-Taggable-player is currently tested and supported only in Chrome.
+Taggable-player is currently tested and supported only in <b>Chrome</b>.